tbar317/Gh0stHunt/README.md

 For more information, please reference the Gh0stHunt Wiki!

 # To-Do
-Log Parser Menu needs expanded and some of the functions need updated thanks to the latest Windows 10 update.
+Log Parser Menu needs expanded and some of the functions need updated.
 Create Modules instead of using the long script.
-Documentation in the Wiki needs completed and screenshots added.
+Documentation in the Wiki needs completed with screenshots added.